Sedona’s Vortex Energy

 By Joy Nanda, PhD, CST-D

 Besides its outstanding natural beauty, Sedona Arizona has long been known as a spiritual power center because of its “energy vortexes.”
 What is an energy vortex?
 In general, it is believed that there are places on earth that are spiritually and/or scientifically unique in that they have an unusual quantity or variation of funnel-shaped energy—not unlike acupuncture points in the human body.
 It is believed that the earth has seven major vortexes and dozens of minor vortexes—usually many hundreds or thousands of miles apart.
-Sedona, however, is a vortex within itself but also has many smaller vortexes within the larger one.
-So, Sedona has the largest number of vortexes in one region than anywhere else in the world.
-The energy is strongest at these sites, but it saturates the whole area and can be felt in both subtle and dramatic ways by locals and tourists alike.
+While all of Sedona is a major vortex site, there are also many smaller vortexes within the larger one.
+So, Sedona has more vortexes in one region than anywhere else in the world.
+The energy is strongest at the specific vortex sites, but it saturates the whole area and can be felt in both subtle and dramatic ways by locals and tourists alike.

 The energy funnels, or vortexes, in the Sedona area are often referred to as “electrical” (also called “masculine” or “upflow”) or “magnetic” (called “feminine” or “downflow”), but neither is really accurate.
 Instead, Sedona’s vortex energy runs in the deeper dimensions that are only just recently becoming understood by the cutting edge of scientific thinking.
 The advent of high-level “string theory” in physics has scientists recognizing that our reality consists of more than three or four dimensions—perhaps as many as ten or more.